Learn About Iris

 - Dig the soil to a depth of at least a few inches deeper than the recommended planting depth.
 Work in organic matter to improve drainage, and at the same time improve the ability of the soil to retain moisture.
-A moderate amount of a balanced fertilizer such as Bulb-tone may be incorporated into the soil at this time.
+A moderate amount of a balanced fertilizer may be incorporated into the soil at this time.
 Mix the fertilizer into the soil so that it does not come into direct contact with the bulb.

 - Plant the flat part of the bulb down and the pointed part up.

 - Thoroughly water and apply a light mulch layer on top of the soil (1-2 inches) to conserve water and reduce weeds.

 Planting Bare Root Plants in the Garden:

 - Select a location in full sun with good rich well drained organic soil.